10 most common mistakes regarding cookie banners

-We get to see a lot of cookie banners and are asked many questions about the right way of implementing the GDPR regulations regarding cookie banners.
-We have collected the 10 most common errors regarding cookie banners:
+We get to see a lot of cookie banners and are asked many questions about the right way to implement a cookie banner in regard to GDPR and ePrivacy regulations.
+Here are the 10 most common mistakes regarding cookie banners:

 This actually isn’t a cookie banner but merely a cookie notice.
 There is no actual choice thus making it implied consent.
 This can be legal when the website only uses necessary cookies and has an explanation of the cookies used.
 More often it’s just a notice and cookies of all types, including tracking-cookies are set on your device.